 Another thing that you want to consider is which shaft length is right for you.
-To learn more about determining the right length of your tolling motor shaft, have a look at this detailed article.
+Determining the right length of your tolling motor shaft is vital.
 Some important points to remember are:

 - The average shaft length for a pontoon trolling motor is approximately 60”.

 - If you have no idea what length to go for, 48” is the agreed upon safe option.

 - Motors mounting to the bow should have a longer shaft than those mounted to the engine or transom.

 - Do a lot of fishing in deep waters?
 Go longer than 48”.

 You’ll Need Accessories for your Trolling Motor